 California Education Code (EC) Section 48800 provides that the governing board of a school district may determine which students may benefit from advanced scholastic or vocational work.
 The governing board may authorize those students, upon recommendation from their principal and with parental consent, to attend a community college as a special part-time student and to enroll in one or more courses offered at the community college level.
 The purpose of the code is to provide educational enrichment for a limited number of eligible pupils.
-The educational enrichment opportunity will usually result in a request for concurrent enrollment in courses not currently offered by the approving school.
+The educational enrichment opportunity will typically result in a request for concurrent enrollment in courses not currently offered by the approving school.

-ECHS are innovative partnerships between public or charter secondary schools and local community colleges that allow high school students to earn both their high school diplomas and Associates Degree with no cost to the student.
+Students enrolled in Early College High Schools (ECHS) and Middle College High Schools (MCHS) can earn college credit through dual enrollment and concurrent enrollment strategies.ECHS are innovative partnerships between public or charter secondary schools and local community colleges that allow high school students to earn both their high school diplomas and Associates Degree with typically minor cost to the student.
 The Foundation for California Community Colleges Web page provides a descriptive assessment of ECHS.

 MCHS are secondary schools located on a college campus offering challenging academic programs and designed to serve high- potential, high- risk students.
-MCHS offer effective support services, small class size and the opportunity for students to concurrently take some college classes at no cost to the student.
+MCHS offer effective support services, small class size and the opportunity for students to concurrently take some college classes at typically minor cost to the student.
 The California Community Colleges Chancellor’s Office Web page provides pertinent reference information regarding MCHS.

 If you have additional questions regarding this topic, please contact Carolyn Hamilton, Education Programs Consultant, Career and College Transition Division, by phone at 916-323-5765 or by e-mail at firstname.lastname@example.org.